Ishan-001/Ishan-001/README.md

 ### Teams & Organisations:
 IEEE-VIT, Codechef-VIT, SmokeTress, BroCode, Travel-Buddy.

-A bike ride on the hills is the solution to all my problems.
+A bike ride in the hills is the solution to all my problems.

 <p align="center">
   <img src="https://github.com/Ishan-001/ishan.apk/blob/master/avatar.svg" />